marisumidamiyashiro/macys-toy-stockrooms/README.md

 - ~~update alphabetical pages~~
 - ~~add "clear" button to search~~
 - ~~fix font-size for mobile (767px)~~
-- make stockroom color keys functional (sort by stockroom?)
+- ~~make stockroom color keys functional (sort by stockroom?)~~
+    - only works for first page // fix for all pages
+- let each brand name link to the "search results" of the macy's website